Vertex operators and 2-representations of quantum affine algebras: The map

 given by a cup and cap.
-The result follows if we can show that the composition $\pi (I \theta_i I)^n \iota: \1_m \rightarrow \1_m$ is (some nonzero multiple of) the identity.
+The result follows if we can show that the composition $\pi (I \theta I)^n \iota: \1_m \rightarrow \1_m$ is (some nonzero multiple of) the identity.

-Diagrammatically, $\pi (I \theta_i I)^n \iota$ is given by the picture
+Diagrammatically, $\pi (I \theta I)^n \iota$ is given by the picture

-where the $n$ in the middle of the center circle indicates that there are $n$ concentric circles corresponding to $(I \theta_i I)^n$.
+where every strand is labeled $i$ and the $n$ in the middle of the center circle indicates that there is a union of $n$ disjoint circles corresponding to $(I \theta I)^n$.
 Now, slide each of these circles from the inside towards the outside using that

 This fact is an easy consequence of the relations among 2-morphisms in a Heisenberg 2-representation.
 After moving all the circles to the outside we end up with a bunch of circles and solid dots.
 Using that \begin{itemize} \item a dot squares to zero \item a counter-clockwise circle with no dots is zero \end{itemize} this simplifies to give some nonzero multiple of